Things (software): Things Cloud

 Things Cloud is a sync service that stores the user's to-dos and automatically keeps them updated across all their Apple devices.
 It was developed to replace the app's original sync technology, which only worked over a local network.
-The company began alpha testing the new service in 2011 and, after an extended beta period, launched it publicly on August 9, 2012 with the release of Things 2.
+The company began alpha testing the new service in 2011 and, after an extended beta period, launched it publicly on 9 August 2012 with the release of Things 2.
 A user can create a free Things Cloud account from within the apps' settings.

 In 2015, the company announced "Nimbus" – an update to Things Cloud's architecture which introduced push sync through the cloud.
-The main benefit of the new push technology is that it delivers sync to iOS & iPadOS devices when the app isn't actively running, by utilizing APNs.
+The main benefit of the new push technology is that it utilizes APNs to deliver sync to iOS, iPadOS, and visionOS devices when the app isn't actively running.

 In 2021, the company announced "Fractus" – a new method for syncing where only changed strings of text are sent to the server instead of entire notes, improving the speed and efficiency of the sync, and allowing for smarter conflict resolution.

+In 2025, the company announced that Things Cloud had been completely rewritten in Apple's Swift programming language.
+Apple featured the work during their State of the Union address at WWDC 2025 and on their website.